My Splendid Spoon Review

-Separation is natural with these smoothies (I gave each one a good solid shaking before I drank it), but this one was particularly separated when I pulled it out of the fridge.
-That made sense once I started sipping on it—unlike the last smoothie, this one was very milky and thin, sort of like the consistency of coconut milk.
-(It does have coconut water on the ingredients list).
-Therefore, it’s no surprise that the cacao and almond bits sank to the bottom.
-This is another one that would probably be better blended with ice, just so I didn’t have to keep shaking it as I sipped on it.
-But it was tasty, almost like a slightly melted chocolate chip milkshake (okay, okay, a wayyyy less sugary, slightly nuttier chocolate chip milkshake).
-I joked with a friend that I couldn’t quite call it a smoothie since I was munching on the chunky bits with every bite.
-But amidst the other fruity and green flavors, this mildly sweet, cacao-dotted drink felt like the healthy compromise my chocolate-loving palette wanted.
+Separation is natural with these smoothies, but this one was particularly separated when I pulled it out of the fridge.
+Unlike the last smoothie, the texture of this blend was very milky.
+It’s no surprise that the cacao and almond bits sank to the bottom.
+This is another smoothie that I’d recommend blending with ice!
+I did like the flavor—it’s almost like a slightly melted chocolate chip milkshake (well, a much less sugary, slightly nuttier chocolate chip milkshake).
+I did joke with a friend that I couldn’t quite call it a smoothie, since I was munching on chunky bits of chocolate and nuts with every bite.
+But amidst the other fruity and green flavors, this mildly sweet, cacao-dotted drink was a nice treat for a chocolate lover like me.

 Power Greens Smoothie

 Okay, let’s be honest—this smoothie looks… well… swampy.
 It’s not just green, but sort of baby food green.
-The kind of green that people who scoff at healthy food think all healthy food looks like.
-And for that reason, I wasn’t particularly stoked to try this smoothie.
+At face value, I wasn’t too excited to try this smoothie.
 But of course, this blend, which features powerful nutrients from kale, spirulina, wheatgrass, and other superfoods, was my absolute, hands-down favorite drink in the box!
-Like, if I had gotten five of these green bottles, I would’ve been thrilled.
+If I had gotten five of these green bottles, I would’ve been thrilled.
 First of all, it tastes great.
-It’s lightly sweet, refreshing, and only “green” enough to give me that “wow, Anna, you’re being SO healthy” vibe, not that “wow, I feel like I’m eating lawnmower clippings” vibe.
-But it also has the most pleasant consistency—my guess is the banana and the coconut oil (not water, but oil) is what’s responsible for giving this smoothie a truly smooth, delicious, mmmm-inducing texture.
-I want a fridge packed with this nutritious blend!
+It’s lightly sweet, refreshing, and green enough that I know I’m making a healthy choice.
+(But not so green that it feels like I’m eating grass clippings!)
+This smoothie also has the most pleasant consistency—my guess is the banana and the coconut oil (not water, but oil) gives this smoothie its truly smooth, delicious texture.
+I want a fridge packed with these bottles!

 Hibiscus Maqui Smoothie

 I didn’t love this smoothie, but it’s definitely the prettiest smoothie I’ve ever had!
 I didn’t know what to expect with a hibiscus smoothie—it really did taste like the midpoint between a berry and a flower.
 Maqui was new to me, too.
 It’s apparently a Patagonian superfood berry that’s full of healthy antioxidants.
 This smoothie definitely tasted like a detox recipe to me.
-The flavor was extremely subtle and refreshing, and the consistency was lightweight and thinner.
-Weirdly, I did feel more hydrated after I drank it—like, my body felt soothed from the inside out—even though I didn’t think it was the most filling.
-So it definitely had its benefits even if it wasn’t as straight-up delicious as the others.
+The flavor was extremely subtle and refreshing, and the consistency was lightweight and a bit thin.
+I felt soothed and hydrated after I drank it, even though I didn’t think it was the tastiest.

-Knowing how “clean” these soups aimed to be, I was a little worried I’d be underwhelmed by these soups.
-But no, no, no!
-This dal was the perfect introduction to Splendid Spoon’s “bowls”, because as clean and nourishing the ingredients are, they were also incredibly flavorful, rich, and filling.
-This soup was thick with tasty red lentils, which were deliciously starchy and hearty but not grainy in the way that lentils can sometimes be.
-Better yet, they’re swimming in a broth full of classic mirepoix flavors and rich seasonings like curry, cumin, rosemary, thyme, and black pepper.
+This dal was the perfect introduction to Splendid Spoon’s “bowls.”
+Not only was this soup clean and nourishing, but also incredibly flavorful, rich, and filling.
+This soup was thick with tasty red lentils, which were deliciously hearty and creamy.
+Better yet, the lentils are swimming in a broth full of classic mirepoix flavors and rich seasonings like curry, cumin, rosemary, thyme, and black pepper.
 The flavor still wasn’t as loud as a big-brand soup you’d buy at the grocery store, but I sincerely felt like I was eating comfort food.

 Speaking of comfort food, let’s talk about this amazingly savory soup!
-This soup had more of a pureed soup feel, though it wasn’t perfectly smooth.
-Of course, it’s dairy-free, so if you’re expecting the heavy-cream vibe of a seafood chowder, you might be disappointed.
-But there was a satisfying thickness to it that I really liked (especially on a chilly afternoon).
-Now let’s talk flavor.
+This soup had more of a pureed texture, though it wasn’t perfectly smooth.
+Of course, it’s dairy-free, so if you’re expecting the heavy-cream texture of a seafood chowder, you might be disappointed.
+But there was a satisfying thickness to this soup that I really liked (especially on a chilly afternoon).
 I don’t know if it’s because this blend includes close-to-the-earth plants like leeks, celeriac, turnips, and shiitake mushrooms, but this rich soup instantly made me feel more grounded and settled.
-The flavor was fall-like—savory, herby, and subtly oniony—and so easy to fall for.
+The flavor was fall-like—savory, herby, and subtly oniony.
 I found myself wanting to rush through it, it was so tasty.
-Reminding myself to stop and savor it, however, made the flavors pop even more!

-Lentil and Kale with Madras Curry and Saigon Cinnamon
+Lentil & Kale with Madras Curry & Saigon Cinnamon

 This soup was a lot like the dal, except the addition of the kale gave it a delicious depth of flavor.
-The name of the game, once again, is “savory”—this soup was a little earthy, a little spicy (flavor-wise, not heat-wise), and truly wholesome-tasting.
+This soup was a little earthy, a little spicy (flavor-wise, not heat-wise), and deliciously wholesome.
 The addition of greens made it feel like a blended-up version of a complete meal.
 This was the first soup where I noticed how small the bits of ingredients were inside the soup.
-The bits of yummy veggies are what I’d call half-a-bite-size.
+The pieces of yummy veggies are what I’d call half-a-bite-size.
 They’re teeny compared to most packaged soups.
-That means 1) you get a little bit of everything in every bite and 2) it’s just really easy to eat, and presumably, to digest.
+I got a little bit of everything in every bite.

 Red Cabbage Borscht

-The day begins with this starchier soup, which is full of energy, complex carbs, and healthy fats.
-It was interesting drinking this soup cold, but I really do wish I had tried it warm.
+This starchier soup is full of energy, complex carbs, and healthy fats.
+It was interesting drinking this soup cold, and I really do wish I had tried it warm.
 It’s potato-y, pureed, smooth, and deliciously herby.
-It would be an awesome first course at a Thanksgiving feast.
-Cold, well… it’s not quite as smooth as I imagine it could be, but it’s still really good.
-Almost like a savory, root veggie gazpacho, haha!
+It wasn’t quite as smooth cold as I imagine it could be if it was warmed up, but it’s still really good.
+Almost like a savory, root-veggie gazpacho.

-Pumpkin Pear Hempseed with Cardamom and Saigon Cinnamon
+Pumpkin Pear Hempseed with Cardamom & Saigon Cinnamon

-More tasty fall flavors!
-Two hours after the first soup, I was swigging this pumpkin soup that’s been lightly sweetened with pear and a ton of spices.
+This pumpkin soup has been lightly sweetened with pear and a ton of spices.
 If you’re used to holiday pumpkin soups filled with butter and cream, you’re going to be a little underwhelmed here.
-The texture is looser and a little grittier than I would’ve liked, but hey, it’s a cleanse!
-It’s meant to be hydrating, not stick to your ribs-ish.
-And I did feel full and refreshed after this guy.
-I think just knowing that this was part of a prescribed program made me more open to the less indulgent flavors.
-At this point in the week, I was starting to think of foods as medicines in addition to sustenance.
-So as I picked out a new soup from the fridge, I would think “Oooo, what is this blend of foods going to do for me?” rather than just “Will this taste good because I feel like I should eat now?!”
+The texture is looser and a little grittier than I would’ve liked.
+It’s meant to be hydrating, not stick to your ribs-ish, but I did feel full and refreshed after drinking it.
+At this point in the week, I was starting to think of foods as more than mere sustenance.
+As I picked each new soup from the fridge, I would think “Oooo, what is this blend going to do for my body?” rather than just “I’m hungry, and I hope this helps!”

 I was surprised by the sweetness I noticed in this carrot soup.
 It’s really more of a savory soup, with plenty of spices and herbs, including turmeric, to give it a comforting, earthy flavor.
 But I think my sense of taste was becoming a bit more discerning after having much less sugar than I typically do all week.
 This was another one that I think would’ve been better heated up.
 It’s got a nice smooth texture to it, but I think a little heat would’ve made it not just tasty, but decadent.